 - The Body Bears the Burden, Trauma, Dissociation, and Disease by Robert Scaer, M.D., 2001.

 - The Trauma Spectrum, Hidden Wounds and Human Resiliency by Robert Scaer, M.D., 2005…a friend and neurologist colleague in Boulder, CO, writes 2 of the most important foundational texts on trauma and human disease.
 Bob is a student of Peter Levine, and has extended Peter’s work.

 - 8 Keys to Brain-Body Balance, by Robert Scaer, M.D., 2012…Dr. Scaer continues his noteworthy contributions to the healing literature in the field of traumatology.
-Bob has co-authored a number of other books with well know traumatologists.
+Bob has co-authored a number of other books with well known traumatologists.

 - The website of TRE and David Bercelli, Ph.D. …Trauma Releasing Exercises (TRE) is one of the best and most accessible techniques you can utilize and practice to help heal trauma and ongoing trauma triggering.
 It is worthwhile to seek out a TRE practitioner.

 - Bob Scaer explains the elegance of TRE